Best daily deals

 Regardless of which Bluetooth option you favor, both headphones still support 3.5mm wired connections.

-One of the biggest places the Sony WH-1000XM4 and WH-1000XM3 differ is in their connectivity options.
-The Sony WH-1000XM4 features Bluetooth 5.0, support for Bluetooth multipoint connections, and codecs like high-quality codecs like AAC and Sony’s own LDAC.
+One of the biggest ways the Sony WH-1000XM4 and WH-1000XM3 differ is in their connectivity options.
+The Sony WH-1000XM4 features Bluetooth 5.0, support for Bluetooth multipoint connections, and high-quality codecs like AAC and Sony’s own LDAC.
 Multipoint only works with AAC, but it still allows the headphones to pair to two devices at once, making switching back and forth easy.

-The Sony WH-1000XM3 uses Bluetooth 4.2, and supports a wider variety of codecs.
-On top of AAC and LDAC, the headphones also support aptX, so Android listeners will have a more consistent high-quality option.
+The Sony WH-1000XM3 uses Bluetooth 4.2 and supports a wider variety of codecs.
+In addition to AAC and LDAC, the headphones also support aptX, so Android listeners will have a more consistent, high-quality option.
 The unfortunate trade-off here is that the older headphones also lack Bluetooth multipoint.

-Determining which one is better really depends on what your needs are: if you’re a heavy Apple user, the WH-1000XM4 is probably the way to go.
+Determining which one is better really depends on your needs: if you’re a heavy Apple user, the WH-1000XM4 is probably the way to go.
 You won’t miss aptX, and multipoint will make it easier to swap between your various devices.

 Does the Sony WH-1000XM3 have better battery life than the WH-1000XM4?